browserengineering/book/book/scheduling.md

 ```

 As you can see, tasks allow not only the browser but also applications
 running in the browser to delay tasks until later.
-However, there's a
-whole other category of work done by the browser not directly related
-to running JavaScript.

 ::: {.further}